Nav399/Nbody-Simulator/README.md

   -You can alter variables of the galaxy while holding down the right mouse button as well
 +Middle click/drag to fill the entire screen with particles
   -You can alter variables of the particles while holding down the middle mouse button

+Upcoming changes:
+Complete overhaul of the UI
+Creating classes for particles
+Adjustments in collision resolution